marsdrums/ReSTIR-reworking/README.md

 ## Resampled Importance Sampling (RIS)

 RIS is a method to create a PDF to importance sample an unknown target function.
+RIS it the foundation of the ReSTIR algorithm.

 The basic idea is if you have a very large pool of low-quality samples, you can intelligently take a subset of this large pool to get a smaller set of much better quality samples.